top of page

 VALUES AND STANDARDS

-Central to June's practice is an authentic, honest, non-judgmental, trusting, safe and empathic therapeutic relationship, which research has shown to be the most important factor in successful counselling.
-As all humans are different, June uses concepts and techniques from different therapy approaches, rather than being attached to one approach (eg. CBT).
-This allows June to tailor therapy towards the unique needs of each clientJune's focus is client centered, with the aim of empowering each person to flourish and change.
+Central to June's practice is an authentic, collaborative, non-judgmental, trusting, safe and empathic therapeutic relationship, which research has shown to be the most important factor in successful counselling.
+As all humans are different, June uses concepts and techniques from different therapy approaches, rather than being attached to one approach.
+This allows June to tailor therapy towards the unique needs of each clientJune's focus is client centered and curious - she aims to deeply understand and empower individuals to flourish and change.

 June is widely travelled and open-minded, with a deep respect for diversity and human

-Respect is extended to all individuals, irrespective of their mental health diagnosis, age,
+discrimination.
+Respect is extended to all individuals, irrespective of their mental health

-religion, race, gender, gender identity or expression, sexual orientation, national origin,
+diagnosis, age, religion, culture, race, gender, gender identity or expression, sexual orientation,

 June aims to be punctual to appointments, as she respects and understands that clients have busy lives and other obligations.